 From the EchoPanel tiles (cut by hand) that form the sprawling feature wall, to the reconfigureable communal table, the space is an extension of its owner in concept and handiwork.
-Text on the walls by both entrances acknowledges that Fairweather exists on the land of Australia’s first nation people.
+Text on the walls by both entrances acknowledges that Fairweather exists on the land of Australia’s First Nations peoples.
 It’s not some grand social agenda, just another aspect of Heinrich’s personal ethos.

-Fairweather runs Melbourne’s Small Batch Roasting Co’s signature Candyman blend through its two grinders.
+Fairweather runs Monday's coffee through its two grinders.
 It also offers pour-over and batch-brewed filter coffees using seasonal single origins.